×

 What is there in Manifesto for Agile Software Development?

-The manifesto’s primary focus is software development and consists of 4 values and 12 principles.
+The Agile Manifesto’s primary focus is software development and consists of 4 values and 12 principles.
 I am not quoting those principles here as they are very specific to software development but the stated values are relevant to many other areas and can be easily interpreted by anyone who understands project or product development.

 • Individuals and interactions over processes and tools - It doesn’t mean we don’t need processes and tools but it means the focus should be more on people and interactions between them.
 So, some of the PMBOK processes may fit in here.